maurya777/react-training/docs/javascript/templates.md

+# Template strings

-# String interpolation has been missing from JavaScript so far, while other languages had it from start
+## String interpolation has been missing from JavaScript so far, while other languages had it from start

 * JavaScript support both single quotes and double quotes for it's string literal.
 * We used concatenation for injecting dynamic values inside strings.